-Your time at Paul Mitchell The School Dallas, Paul Mitchell The School Dallas - San Antonio or Paul Mitchell The School Dallas - Arlington Manicure 600 program will be divided into two designations:
+Your time in the Paul Mitchell The School Dallas - Arlington Manicure 600 program will be divided into two designations:

 - Core/Protégé' Curriculum: A 105-hour time period is dedicated to exploring foundational knowledge and basic nails procedures.
 Students are graded and evaluated using written, oral, and practical testing methods.
 Students must successfully complete the Core curriculum prior to attending Protégé, which produces a smooth transition from Core student to Adaptive student. - 2.
 Theory/Specialty Classroom: Your classroom time from 106 to 600 hours is divided into Theory and Specialty Classes will include manicures, nail extensions, nail diseases and disorders.
 Classroom Learning Experiences may also include retail, motivation, self-improvement, and professional development, which may be conducted by an instructor, non-licensed staff member or guest artist. - 3.
 Clinic Classroom Learning Experience: Your clinic classroom time from 106 to 600 hours will be spent in a clinic environment. will be guided with individual attention and group learning experiences using mini-classes, clinic practical worksheets, and periodic evaluations developed specifically for this monitoring progress.
 This is when you begin experiencing your clinic classroom education on guest services and relationship-building skills that will ensure your success in this exciting, diverse field.